delphidabbler/codesnip/branches/parsnip/Docs/ReadMe.txt

 Installing the Standard Edition
 -------------------------------

-You will need administrator privileges to run the setup program for the standard edition.
-If you are using a non-admin user account on Windows 2000 or XP you should run setup as administrator.
-By default Windows Vista and Windows 7 will require an admin password if running as a standard user and setup will attempt to elevate the process.
-If UAC prompts are disabled you must run setup as administrator.
+You will need administrator privileges to run the set-up program for the standard edition.
+If you are using a non-admin user account on Windows 2000 or XP you should run set-up as administrator.
+By default Windows Vista and Windows 7 will require an admin password if running as a standard user and set-up will attempt to elevate the process.
+If UAC prompts are disabled you must run set-up as administrator.

 CodeSnip v4 will install alongside any v3 or earlier release that may already be installed.
 If you want to replace the earlier version simply uninstall it in the